 An ancient technique used by the first peoples of the Amazon to shape soil fertility is being taken up today and could play a potential role in climate change mitigation.

-The vastest wild area in the world, the lungs of the planet, the largest pool of biodiversity, a unique source of medicinal plants and raw antibiotics: the Amazon is untouched and untouchable.
+The vastest wild area in the world, the planet’s lungs, the largest pool of biodiversity, a unique source of medicinal plants and raw antibiotics: the Amazon is untouched and untouchable.
 This long-accepted definition of the Amazon rainforest is not incorrect, but it hides the essence of the history through which its current landscape and ecosystem unfolds.
-Several studies show that forest soils were patiently worked by humans for many years long before Europeans reached the Americas [1].
+Several studies show that humans patiently worked forest soils for many years long before Europeans reached the Americas [1].

 Tropical soils are usually poor, leached, and prone to degradation, and therefore not very fertile.
 However, in several discontinuous places in the Amazon rainforest, a dark, fertile, mineral-rich soil named Terra Preta has been discovered.
 This dark earth was produced by the first peoples of the Amazon at least 2500 years ago.
 They produced charcoal (burnt wood), which they mixed with organic matter such as table waste or bones and shards of pottery that they incorporated into the original forest soil.
 Today, these soils remain rich in organic carbon and microbial activity [2], and they support more diverse, complex ecosystems with a greater variety of fruit trees [3].